 Court decisions in family law cases can be appealed if there is reason to believe an incorrect ruling was made due to a misinterpretation of the law, misapplication of a rule, erroneous admission of evidence, or a lack of evidence to support the court’s ruling.
 An appeal must be based on a specific mistake (or mistakes) on the part of the judge, or malfeasance on the part of your ex-spouse and their attorney.

-Our divorce attorneys file family law appeals relating to any aspect of divorce or child custody.
+Our divorce attorneys in Denver file family law appeals relating to any aspect of divorce or child custody.

 Hogan Omidi, PC, can handle your appeal whether or not our attorneys represented you in the original court proceedings.